Drug checking: Middle-of-house testing

 Middle-of-house testing is a new development, started by The Loop in the UK.
 Testing happens on-site, but without face-to-face interaction with the public.
 Samples from medical incidents are tested and alerts can be issued after multiple incidents with a trend are identified.

 Testing outside events

 Static testing sites provide testing services to clients at fixed locations away from events.
 Often these are in the entertainment districts of cities.
-Energy Control in Barcelona and DIMS in the Netherlands provide such services.

 Off-site testing occurs away from events and away from clients.
 Clients submit samples by post or at drop-off locations.
 Those samples are analysed and then the results are publicised.
-Examples of this model include WEDINOS (the Welsh Emerging Drugs & Identification of Novel Substances Project) and DIMS in the Netherlands.

 The UK's first trial of community-based drug safety testing was carried out in Bristol and Durham in 2018 in a church, a drugs service, and a youth and community centre.
 Users reported that they intended to carry out a range of harm reduction actions such as alerting friends and acquaintances, being more careful mixing substances, consuming lowered dosage, and disposing of substances.

-Drug Checking Programs have been emerging across the Americas in recent years.
-A directory of these programs can be found at the Harm Reduction Innovation Lab's website.